You cannot kill duckweed safely in the pond. You have to physically remove it if you want an organic wildlife safe method of duckweed control.

-It is usual to want plant growth across the surface of a pond but Duckweed - Lemna minor keeps growing until it covers the entire pond and will starve the submerged water of light, stopping the activity of the oxygenating plants.
+We want plant growth across the surface of a pond but Duckweed - Lemna minor - keeps growing until it covers the entire pond and will starve the submerged water of light, stopping the activity of the oxygenating plants.

-You cannot use any chemical controls on the duckweed as these are not selective and will harm any other plants in your pond.
+You cannot use any chemical controls to kill the duckweed as these are not selective and will harm any other plants in your pond.

 - Remove every last piece or it will spread back.

 - Wash every plant carefully from an infected pond.
 Then remain vigilant to remove any plantlet as soon as you see it.
 Birds feet can bring more in from a nearby pond.

 - Duckweed can drop seed to the base of the pond in Autumn to reappear in Spring.

 Using a skimmer to control duckweed:

 These are the 2 versions of electrical skimmer unit available.